Hydropower Pushes for Greater Access to Green Finance

 The IHA has been working to address this low level of uptake for the last three or four years, mainly by reducing the complexity of the process that developers have to apply.

-The result is a much simpler checklist which forms the basis of the scheme being pondered by the Climate Bonds Initiative.
+The result is a much simpler checklist that forms the basis of the scheme being pondered by the Climate Bonds Initiative.
 As well as helping to mobilize cash for hydro projects, the checklist could be applied to other renewable energy industries.

 One early adopter of the methodology has been the geothermal industry.
 In 2018, the Icelandic geothermal developer Orka náttúrunnar announced it had used a sustainability assessment protocol based on the hydro model to rate the impact of its Hellisheiði Power Station, near Reykjavik, Iceland.

-Costa said the IHA would be launching a consultation this year on whether its ESG protocol could be turned into an industry standard for energy projects, potentially to be issued from next year.
+Costa said the IHA would be launching a consultation this year on whether its ESG protocol could be turned into an industry standard for energy projects, potentially to be issued from next year onward.
 Initially, the standard would be applied to hydro and geothermal projects, although there is no reason why other renewable energy industries could not embrace it.

-Tim Norman, U.K. director and vice president for offshore at Niras, an international engineering consultancy, said ESG was playing an increasingly large role in investor decisions, even in ostensibly beneficial sectors such as renewable energy.
+Tim Norman, U.K. director and vice president for offshore wind at Niras, an international engineering consultancy, said ESG standards are playing an increasingly large role in investor decisions, even in ostensibly beneficial sectors such as renewable energy.

 “Investors in wind are now increasingly concerned about their [ESG] agenda,” Norman said in an interview.
-“It’s more than CSR [corporate social responsibility].
-It’s criteria that investors use to evaluate acceptability of investments."
+“It’s more than [corporate social responsibility].
+It’s the criteria that investors use to evaluate the acceptability of investments."

 “These companies are divesting out of hydrocarbons and other damaging activities and would like to see renewables as a very positive investment target.
 But they are very concerned about the actual ESG position," Norman said.